 Once you are matched, you may feel a bit of relief.
 While the process is not yet complete, you may take comfort in the fact that you will know about how long it will take from here on out.
 Typically, the mother you are matched with will determine the timeline for the adoption and placement.
 She may be only a few months pregnant, in her final trimester, or may have already given birth.

 In every state, birth parents cannot sign papers allowing the adoption until after the baby is born (in some states, an expectant father can sign papers prior to the birth).
 Some states will have specific time requirements.
 For example, in Massachusetts, birth parents must wait four days after the baby is born to sign any adoption papers.
 In some states, there is a revocation after birth parents sign the consents to the adoption.
 This means that they can change their minds within a specific time frame.

 Most private, domestic adoptions are completed within two years.
-At Adoptions With Love, infants are typically placed within six to twelve months of completing a home study.
+At Adoptions With Love, infants are typically placed within six to 18 months of completing a home study.
 We are committed to helping you grow your family.